kaapana/kaapana/docs/source/pi_3_platform_deployment.rst

 The system tries to bring itself in the right condition.

-If you still have some issues with this process you should contact the JIP team (See :ref:`license_doc`).
+If you still have some issues with this process you should contact the Kaapana team (See :ref:`license_doc`).

 Now you can visit your server at: